 19 March 1999: NASA scientists announced that two more meteorites hold even stronger fossilized evidence for past life on Mars.

-26 April 2000: the German team operating the mass spectrometer on NASA's Stardust mission announced the detection of very large organic molecules in space.
+26 April 2000: the German team operating the mass spectrometer on NASA's Stardust mission announced the detection of very large organic molecules in interstellar space.
 Nonbiological sources for organic molecules so large are not known.

 19 October 2000, a team of biologists and a geologist announced the revival of bacteria that are 250 million years old, strengthening that case that bacterial spores can be immortal.